Eli-Raphael/DegenToken-ERC20/README.md

 5. Burning Tokens

 ## Getting Started

-### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders

 ### Executing program

-To run this program, you can use Remix, an online Solidity IDE.
+You can use Remix, an online Solidity IDE to run this program.

 Go to the Remix website at https://remix.ethereum.org/ then create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension.
 Before compiling, copy and paste this code: